emmy-tech247/TRAVELLING-AGENCY-WEBSITE/README.md

 # TRAVELLING-AGENCY-WEBSITE
-This is a travel agency website offers trip planning, flight and hotel booking, tour packages, visa assistance, and travel guides.
+This is a travel agency website which was built with Django, this site offers trip planning, flight and hotel booking, tour packages, visa assistance, and travel guides.
 It simplifies journey management, providing secure reservations, customer support, and personalized travel experiences worldwide.